denoland/rusty_v8/README.md

 on [Github](https://github.com/denoland/rusty_v8/releases).

 Binaries builds are turned on by default: `cargo build` will initiate a download from github to get the static lib.
-To disable this build using the `V8_FROM_SOURCE` environmental variable.
+To disable this, set the environmental variable `V8_FROM_SOURCE=0`.
+To explicitly enable building from source, set `V8_FROM_SOURCE=1`.

 When making changes to rusty_v8 itself, it should be tested by build from source.
 The CI always builds from source.